burpsuite/alexa-downloader/README.md

 $ php alexa.phar -v
 ```

-The above usage examples assume you've installed crevasse system-wide to your $PATH (recommended),
+The above usage examples assume you've installed alexa system-wide to your $PATH (recommended),
 so you have the following options:

-1. Only use crevasse locally and adjust the usage examples: So instead of
+1. Only use alexa locally and adjust the usage examples: So instead of

     running `$ crevasse -v`, you have to type `$ php alexa.phar -v`.

-3. Or you can manually make the `crevasse.phar` executable and move it to your $PATH by running:
+3. Or you can manually make the `alexa.phar` executable and move it to your $PATH by running:

    ```bash
    $ chmod 755 alexa.phar